1ssb/gradients_on_the_clock/README.md

 # Gradients_on_the_Clock

-## Phase 0: Fround preparation --> Design the prototype
+## Phase 0: Ground preparation --> Design the prototype

 ### Setup computation: Setup the microcontroller and FPGA setup with your PC and try to perform a gradient descent computation.
 Develop and find the most efficient software and hardware pipeline (Checkpoint) which supports automatic differentiation.